Sindhumathpati/Stopwatch/README.md

 Step 1: Create a react native application by using this command

-npx create-expo-app StopwatchApp S
+npx create-expo-app StopwatchApp

-tep 2: After creating your project folder, i.e. StopwatchApp, use the following command to navigate to it:
+Step 2: After creating your project folder, i.e. StopwatchApp, use the following command to navigate to it:

 cd StopwatchApp